Play to Learn – Family PlayShop

 9:15 – 10:15 a.m.

-Each session will include a specialist introduction, a prepared activity, and open play.
-The last 15 minutes of each session will be circle time and songs.
-The toys and materials featured in each PlayShop are all things that can be done at home to further your experience.
+Each session includes a specialist introduction, a prepared activity during open play, and circle time.
+The toys and materials featured in PlayShop are things that can be done at home or in the Museum to further your experience.
 Sessions will be held in a Museum program room.

 Afterwards, stay and play in the Museum!